santatamas/blog/_posts/2017-10-01-Building-Blu-Infrastructure.md

 I've been mostly involved in projects using AWS, so I have a fairly good understanding of its capabilities.
 Hence I thought this is a good opportunity to put something live on another cloud platform to get a good comparison, see the pro/cons, etc.

 I have to say that working with GCloud isn't that much different.
-The services it offers is mostly comparable to AWS'.
+The services it offers are mostly comparable to AWS'.
 At least the ones I want to use anyway.

 In this article we're going to go through the architectural details of our new webapp.